sudi-1992/Phd-Task-by-Sudakshina-Manal/README.md

   <br>

-  <h3>Sentiment analysis on News </h3>
+  <h3>Sentiment analysis on News</h3>

- In this script file news are analyzed according to sentiment based filter.
+ In this script file news are analyzed according to sentiment based filter.<p>

       text = 'trump'
       country = ['MX']